-The $L_2$ boosting, which employs a $L_2$ loss function, is sensitive to outliers in the data.
-Robustification of the boosting method has not received much attention in the literature.
-By using regression trees as base learners, \citet{friedman2001greedy} described a few robust boosting algorithms. \citet{lutz2008robustified} suggested five robustification algorithms for linear regression using $L_2$ boosting.
-In this paper, we offer a novel robust boosting algorithm to estimate the model (\ref{eqn:model}).
+The $L_2$ boosting algorithm, which uses a $L_2$ loss function, is sensitive to outliers in data.
+Robustification of the boosting method has not received much attention in the literature. \citet{friedman2001greedy} presented a few robust boosting algorithms by employing regression trees as base learners.
+Similarly, \citet{lutz2008robustified} presented five robustification algorithms for linear regression using $L_2$ boosting.
+We present a novel robust boosting algorithm to estimate the model (\ref{eqn:model}).
 The proposed method uses a pseudo-outcome approach \citep{cox1983asymptotics,oh2007role, oh2008recipe}, which converts the original problem of robust loss function optimization to the problem of least-squares loss function optimization.
-At each stage of the boosting algorithm, this procedure is repeated.
+This approach is employed at each iteration of the boosting algorithm.
 We further demonstrate in Theorem \ref{thm:rob-eq} that the estimate based on the pseudo-outcome is asymptotically equivalent to the estimator obtained directly by optimizing the robust loss function.
 This robustified boosting algorithm is very general and can be used with any smoother.
-In our numerical study, we employed this algorithm to Nadaraya-Watson smoother and spline smoother in addition to the projection-based smoother.
+In our numerical study, in addition to the projection-based smoother, we employed this algorithm to both Nadaraya-Watson smoother and spline smoother which is also new.

 The paper is organized as follows.
-Section \ref{sec:back} provides a brief introduction to the projection-based smoother matrix \citep{hua08analysis}.
-Section \ref{sec:l2boost} outlines the algorithm for $L_2$ boosting and discusses the asymptotic properties of the boosting estimate of a low-rank smoother.
-In Section \ref{sec:rob-l2} we provide the robustified boosting algorithm which is not sensitive to outliers.
-Section \ref{sec:sim} discusses the simulation results and Section \ref{sec:real-app} illustrates the usefulness of the proposed methods using the data from a real-world application.
+In Section \ref{sec:background}, we provide a brief discription of the methods used in the study.
+Specifically, Section \ref{sec:back} provides a brief introduction to the projection-based smoother matrix \citep{hua08analysis} and Section \ref{sec:l2boost} outlines the algorithm for $L_2$ boosting.
+In Section \ref{sec:theory} we discuss the theoretical results related to boosting with kernel regression and in section \ref{sec:low-rank} we discuss the asymptotic properties of the boosting estimate of a low-rank smoother.
+In Section \ref{sec:rob-l2} we outline the robustified boosting algorithm.
+Section \ref{sec:sim} discusses the simulation results and Section \ref{sec:real-app} illustrates the usefulness of the proposed methods using the data from a real application.
 We summarize our findings in Section \ref{sec:sc}.